 - Fiber: ensures healthy digestion.

-- Vitamins C and A: maintains healthy skin and supports faster wound healing.
+- Vitamins C and A: maintains healthy skin and supports wound healing.

-The danger of eating tomatoes for dogs comes in the fact that tomatoes and tomato plants contain high amounts of a toxic substance called tomatine.
-Tomatine is a form of solanine, a poison common to all plants in the nightshade family, including tomatoes.
 The stems, leaves, and roots, and immature green tomatoes can each contain up to 5 percent concentration of tomatine.
-Five percent concentration is quite a lot!
+Five percent concentration is a lot!

 This can pose a challenge if you’re growing tomatoes in your backyard.
-As any dog-owner knows, if something looks like it’s off-limits, a curious dog will make a beeline for it!
+You know well that if something looks off-limits, your dog will make a beeline for it!
 So if you decide to grow organic tomatoes, be sure you install a pooch-proof perimeter fence or place your potted tomato plants well out of reach of your dog.
-Make sure he can’t get to any parts of the tomato he should never eat!

 Signs Of Tomato Poisoning In Dogs

-If your dog has tomato (tomatine) poisoning, the ASPCA warns that these are the symptoms you are likely to see:
+If your dog has tomato (tomatine) poisoning, these are the symptoms you are likely to see:

 - Seizures